BachPhu/Obsidian-Notes/Blender/Blender Shortcuts.md

  Ctrl + number - add in  level for modify
  Ctrl + L - link // click all object needed and select the one to copy from last I - insert keyframe menu
+ Ctrl + J - add frame to node for annotation //
 ## Click on Object

  G - grab